OctopusDeploy/docs/docs/projects/version-control/configuring-version-control-on-a-project.md

 position: 10
 ---

-Version-control is configured per project and is accessed via the {{Version Control}} link in the project navigation menu.
+Version-control is configured per project and is accessed via the **{{ Settings, Version Control }}** link in the project navigation menu.
 This page will walk through how to configure a project to be version-controlled.

 ![Version-control configuration UI](version-control-configuration.png "width=500")